Benny1923/pixiv-bookmark-downloader/README.md

 The `[username]` and `[password]` is your pixiv account.

+Now you can use last time login session without username/password or config file.

+more argument use `-h` or `--help` to check.

 When process done.
 Result will output to file `result.json`

 >**This tool now only can get your public bookmark.**

->Now you can use `-c` or `--config` to skip every run need the username and password

->example: node main.js -c config.json

 What this tool can do?
 - [x] Get all public bookmark